cloudinary/CloudinaryDotNet/.github/ISSUE_TEMPLATE/bug_report.md

 …

 ## Issue Type (Can be multiple)
-[ ] Build - Can’t install or import the SDK
+- [ ] Build - Cannot install or import the SDK
-[ ] Performance - Performance issues
+- [ ] Performance - Performance issues
-[ ] Behaviour - Functions aren’t working as expected (Such as generate URL) [ ] Documentation - Inconsistency between the docs and behaviour [ ] Other (Specify)
+- [ ] Behaviour - Functions are not working as expected (such as generate URL)
+- [ ] Documentation - Inconsistency between the docs and behaviour
+- [ ] Other (Specify)

 ## Steps to reproduce
 … if applicable